noushal/Nginx-Config-For-AWS/README.md

 pm2 start index.js (Put your main js file name)

 # Other pm2 commands
-pm2 show app
-pm2 status
-pm2 restart app
-pm2 stop app
-pm2 logs (Show logs)
-pm2 flush (Clear logs)
+pm2 show app (change this to your app name like ex. index) pm2 status pm2 restart app (change this to your app name like ex. index) pm2 stop app (change this to your app name like ex. index) pm2 logs (Show logs) pm2 flush (Clear logs)